Our Focus

 Leadership Team Member

-Department: Chemistry and Biochemistry, UCLA
+Department: Chemistry and Biochemistry

-Yongjia is a second-year Physical Chemistry Ph.D. student in Prof. Justin Caram's group.
+Yongjia is a Physical Chemistry Ph.D. student in Prof. Justin Caram's group.
 She graduated from Wuhan University in China, where she received a B.S. in Physics.
 She is studying quantum information materials in optical manners.
 Her life-long goal is to help tackle global carbon emission issues by applying quantum information technologies!

 Hira Sundar